-- Intended for both entering and mid-career health professionals who are looking for graduate-level education and training that will prepare them for supervisory work in government health departments, local and international nongovernment organizations engaged in health and development work.
+- Entering and mid-career health professionals who are looking for graduate-level education and training that will prepare them for supervisory work in government health departments, local and international non-government organizations engaged in health and development work;

-- It is particularly relevant to those who would like to pursue an academic career in international health.
+- Those who would like to pursue an academic career in international health; and

-- Students with international and cross-cultural interests may apply their knowledge in an appropriate area of international health studies, while also developing a particular area of expertise.
+- Students with international and cross-cultural interests as they may apply their knowledge in an appropriate area of international health studies, while also developing a particular area of expertise.